Backends

 - class dsi.backends.sqlite.Sqlite(filename)

-SQLite Filesystem Backend to which a user can ingest/process data, generate a Jupyter notebook, and find all occurences of a search term
+SQLite Filesystem Backend to which a user can ingest/process data, generate a Jupyter notebook, and find occurences of a search term

 - __init__(filename)